lsst-sqre/sqr-013/index.rst

 From this commit information, the adapter begins to build a metadata record for the repository.
 First, the adapter looks at the ``lsstmeta.json`` file in the repository.
-Most likely, this is a templated JSON-LD_ file (TODO: link to previous section), which requires the adapter to run metadata interpolators to build a complete ``lsstmeta.json`` JSON-LD_ file.
+Most likely, this is a :ref:`templated JSON-LD file <metadata-templating>`, which requires the adapter to run metadata interpolators to build a complete ``lsstmeta.json`` JSON-LD_ file.
 To facilitate this, the adapter performs a shallow clone of the entire repository so that the adapter's interpolation pipeline can scrape metadata from the repository content (such as the document's title and abstract).
 The adapter can also GitHub's API to query for structured information that GitHub has about the repository, such as committers to build authorship metadata, or parsed license information.
 Once built, the adapter inserts the JSON-LD_ object in the resource's MongoDB_ document.